Effective Natural Cures for Vaginal Yeast Infections

 It’s my favorite natural remedy for a yeast infection.
 It brings instant relief, whether used topically or as a vaginal suppository.
 If you want to use it on your skin, smear an all-natural aloe vera gel on your vulva and it should stop itching immediately (but it won’t cure a yeast infection!).

-If you want to prepare aloe vera gel suppositories to get rid of a yeast infection for good, follow these steps:
+If you want to prepare aloe vera gel suppositories to get rid of a yeast infection fast, follow these steps:

 - Mix 1 ounce of aloe vera gel with 8 ounces of coconut oil